Popular search terms:

 Federal Emergency Management Agency (FEMA)

-Federal disaster aid programs provided by the Federal Emergency Management Agency (FEMA) are available to citizens affected by major disasters.
+Federal disaster aid programs provided by FEMA are available to citizens affected by major disasters.

 Benefits.gov

-Lets survivors and disaster relief workers know about the many disaster relief programs available.
+This site provides survivors and disaster relief workers with the many disaster relief programs available.
 Perhaps you have suffered damage to a home or business, lost your job, or experienced crop damage due to a natural disaster.
 Benefits.gov has a variety of national benefit and assistance program geared toward disaster recovery.

 READY.gov

-Learn how individuals and business can prepare for and respond to all kinds of disasters and emergencies.
+Learn how individuals and businesses can prepare for and respond to all kinds of disasters and emergencies.

 Small Business Administration (SBA)

-The U. S. Small Business Administration (SBA) is responsible for providing affordable, timely and accessible financial assistance to homeowners, renters and businesses of all sizes located in a declared disaster area.
+The SBA is responsible for providing affordable, timely and accessible financial assistance to homeowners, renters and businesses of all sizes located in a declared disaster area.
 Financial assistance is available in the form of low-interest, long-term loans for losses that are not fully covered by insurance or other recoveries.